dokku/dokku/docs/deployment/zero-downtime-deploys.md

 https://static.example.com/logo.png
 ```

+While a full url may be used in order to invoke checks, if you are using relative urls, the port *must* be omitted.

 ### Check Settings

 The default behavior is to wait for `5` seconds before running the checks, to timeout the checks after `30` seconds, and to attempt the checks `5` times.
 If the checks fail `5` times, the deployment is considered failed and the old container will continue serving traffic.